ArtHitParade

 For that period, the photo-matching of New York Yankees jerseys is easy.
 The logo on the chest is composed of an N and a Y with curved branches, individually sewn by hand.
 Each piece is easily recognizable in the photos by the respective position of the two letters and by their positioning over the vertical stripes of the garment.

-In an online sale which ends on January 23, Mile High Card Company sells as lot 1 a Spalding flannel home jersey dated 1955, on which the central bar of the N forms a narrow angle with the upper left bar of the Y. It is narrated in the article shared on January 1 by Sports Collector Daily.
+On January 23, 2020, Mile High Card sold as lot 1 for $ 650K a Spalding flannel home jersey dated 1955, on which the central bar of the N forms a narrow angle with the upper left bar of the Y. It is narrated in the pre sale article shared on January 1 by Sports Collector Daily.

 This garment is matched with all of Mantle's photos in the Yankees Stadium from March 1956 to July 1956, with no prior use.
 The auction house estimates that Mantle achieved 17 homers with this jersey.